-Dr. Lyle Berkowitz is the Associate Chief Medical Officer of Innovation for Northwestern Memorial Hospital and the Medical Director of IT & Innovation for Northwestern Memorial Physicians Group (NMPG) in Chicago.
-He is also the Founder and Director of the Szollosi Healthcare Innovation Program (SHIP), President of Back 9 Healthcare Consulting, and the Founder and Chairman of healthfinch, a healthcare software company making "Doctor Happiness Tools".
+Dr. Lyle Berkowitz is the Associate Chief Medical Officer of Innovation for Northwestern Memorial HealthCare in Chicago and the Founder & Director of the Szollosi Healthcare Innovation Program (SHIP).
+He is also President of Back 9 Healthcare Consulting, and the Founder and Chairman of healthfinch, a healthcare software company making "Doctor Happiness Tools".

 In 2008, HealthLeaders magazine highlighted Dr. Berkowitz as one of the nation's top "individuals who are making a difference in today's complex healthcare world" in their annual article on “Twenty People Who Make Healthcare Better”.
 In 2009, Healthspottr chose him as one of the “Future Health Top 100”, their list of top innovators and change agents in healthcare.
 In 2010, his "Change Doctor" blog was voted one of the "Top 50 Healthcare IT Blogs", and he was a winner of the Mayo Clinic's Center for Innovation's iSpot Competition for "Ideas that Will Transform Healthcare”.
 In 2011 and 2012, he was named one of the Top 25 Clinical Informaticians in the country by Modern Healthcare magazine.